-Air temperature at Nuuk station (Table 1) on the western coast of Greenland was used to characterize the atmospheric conditions in 2015.
-Annual and monthly mean values were obtained from the Danish Meteorological Institute (Cappelen, 2013).
-The climatological mean of this time series were referenced to 1981-2010.
-Information about sea surface temperature anomalies was provided by NOAA/ESRL Physical Science Division, Boulder, Colorado, based on objective interpolation product (NOAA OI SST, Reynolds et al., 2002).
+Air temperature at Nuuk station (Table 1) on the western coast of Greenland was used to characterize the atmospheric conditions in 2016.
+Annual and monthly mean values were obtained from the Danish Meteorological Institute.
+The climatological mean of this time series was referenced to 1981-2010.
+Information about sea surface temperature anomalies was provided by

+NOAA/ESRL Physical Science Division, Boulder, Colorado, based on objective interpolation product (NOAA OI SST, Reynolds et al., 2002).